Table of Contents

 Unhealthy Cat Signs

-Lameness, bumps and scabs, as well as itching and hair loss are also signs that your cat may be going through a bad health issue.
+- Rashes or Poor Coat Quality: Bumps and scabs, as well as itching and hair loss, are also signs that your cat may be going through a bad health issue.
+Many cats will groom excessively or stop grooming completely when they are sick, and neither is good.

 CONCLUSION